SkylineCommunications/dataminer-docs/connector-help/connector_help/Ensemble Designs Avenue 9455 - Slot.md

 ## How to use

-The DVE has contains one page, **Slot Information**,which shows the relevant information available for the slot represented by this DVE.
+The DVE has contains one page, **Slot Information**, which shows the relevant information available for the slot represented by this DVE.